phunware/maas-analytics-ios-sdk/README.md

-MaaSAnalytics iOS SDK
+MaaS Analytics SDK for iOS
 ================

 Version 1.2.0

-This is the iOS SDK for the MaaS Analytics module.
+This is Phunware's iOS SDK for the MaaSAnalytics module.
 Visit http://maas.phunware.com/ for more details and to sign up.